milankinen/stanga/README.md

 **[Cycle.js](http://cycle.js.org)** does great job when the application is simple.
 However, when the application complexity grows, trivial things become non-trivial very quickly.
 The tutorials and examples don't have any common patterns or best practices to deal with these complex situations and developers are by their own.

-This library aims to give some tried-and-tests, "battle-proven" functions and utilities to solve these problems so that you can build your complex Cycle application faster and easier.
+The goal of this library is to provide some tried-and-tested, "battle-proven" utilities to solve these problems so that you can focus on building your Cycle application.

 The origin of these utilities comes from **[CALM^2](https://github.com/calmm-js)**, but they're applicable to Cycle codebase easily (with minor modifications) because the